dkelosky/jest-stare/README.md

 [![npm](https://img.shields.io/badge/npm-v5.6.0-blue.svg)](https://www.npmjs.com/package/jest-stare)
 [![CircleCI](https://circleci.com/gh/dkelosky/jest-stare.svg?style=svg)](https://circleci.com/gh/dkelosky/jest-stare)

-# Jest HTML Reporter / Results Processor
+# Jest HTML Reporter
-This is a Jest HTML reporter and results processor.
-That is, it takes summary test results from jest and parses them into an HTML file for improved readability and filtering.
+This is a Jest HTML reporter.
+It takes summary test results from jest and parses them into an HTML file for improved readability and filtering.

+In previous versions, jest-stare was also a "testResultsProcessor" but this capability appears to be deprecated by Jest.
+Previous versions of jest-stare document how to configure this, but this capability will go away in the next major version of jest-stare.

 ![Sample](images/newSampleReport.png "Sample Report")